-SmartFED is a generic reusable tool-suite that provides support to the human exercise manager(s) controlling a real-time distributed simulation execution.
+SmartFED is a generic reusable tool-suite that provides support to the human exercise manager(s) controlling a (real-time) distributed simulation execution.
 At present the tool-suite encompasses three tools:

 - 1) Federation Manager (FedMan): this tool implements support for simulation execution state management.
-It encompasses both monitor as well as control functionalities. - 2) Federation Monitor (FedMon): this tool implements support to monitor simulation objects.
-It is remarked that more than one instantiation of FedMon is possible in a federation. - 3) Scenario Definition and Execution Manager (SDEMan): this tool implements support to control simulation objects by means of both repeatable and interactive scenarios.
+It encompasses both monitor as well as control functionality. - 2) Federation Monitor (FedMon): this tool implements support to monitor simulation objects. - 3) Scenario Definition and Execution Manager (SDEMan): this tool implements support to control simulation objects by means of both repeatable and interactive scenarios.